BrandonEastwell/movie-discovery-app/README.md

 ## Why?

-As a movie enthusiast and developer, I wanted a tool to streamline the search for next movie to watch without having to hop between streaming platforms.
+As a movie enthusiast and developer, I wanted a tool to streamline the search for the next movie to watch without having to hop between streaming platforms.
 This project helped me explore server side rendering, restful APIs, JWT authentication and database design to enable CRUD operations.

 ## Features